-- a) The Municipality tabled an operating surplus budget over the 2022/23 MTREF period which is commendable.
+- (a) The Municipality tabled an operating surplus budget over the 2025/26 MTREF period including the Capital grant transfers received.
+A surplus budget should reflect before the Capital grants are considered.
 As a district municipality, the Municipality has limited revenue sources, but great effort is noted in identifying additional revenue sources.
-Tariffs are proposed above inflation and may influence the revenue growth assumptions. - b) The Municipality has over the last two (2) financial years shown great resilience to remain financially stable under exceptionally uncertain economic conditions.
+Tariffs are proposed slightly above inflation and may influence the revenue growth assumptions. - (b) The Municipality's tabled budget is funded over the 2025/26 MTREF, however sacrifices were required, suggesting that the Municipality is compliant with section 18 of the Municipal Finance Management Act, No. 56 of 2003 (MFMA). - (c) Over the last few financial years, the municipality has shown great resilience to remain financially stable under exceptionally uncertain economic conditions.
 The Municipality's continued success depends on its ability to recognise when to adapt and adjust plans during any uncertainty.
 The Municipality is encouraged to continue with ongoing assessments of assumptions to ensure that revenue, expenditure projections and policy decisions to be accurately informed over the MTREF.
-It should be noted that based on the prior year audited outcomes, the Municipality has reported a deficit budget in 2018/19 but managed to achieve operating surpluses in 2019/20 and 2020/21 financial years.
-It has been noted on the Municipality's performance that in the 2021/22 financial year, operational expenditure has increased by two (2) per cent whilst the operating revenue has also increased by six (6) per cent.
+It should be noted that based on the prior year audited outcomes, the Municipality has reported deficit budgets but managed to achieve operating surpluses in prior financial years. - (d) It is clear from the budgetary allocation to the strategic goals that the bulk of the 2025/26 MTREF allocation is focused toward SG1 'To ensure the health and safety of all in the Overberg through the provision of efficient basic services and infrastructure'.
+This SG incorporates many of the functional work areas, including waste management, municipal health services (including water quality monitoring, food control, health surveillance), environmental management services (including coastal and catchment management, solid waste management, spatial planning), emergency (fire) services and roads.
+This SG comprises of an operating budget allocation of R215.618 million (70.28 per cent of total Operational expenditures) and a capital allocation of R13.008 million (87 per cent of total Capital expenditures) in 2025/26.